Communications, Arts & Humanities

 - Disaster Response (Non-fiction)

 - Colonial America (Non-fiction)

 - Cyclops (Non-fiction)

 - The Internment of Japanese Americans (Non-fiction)

 I hold an M.F.A. in Creative Writing from Goddard College; an M.S. in English Education from St. Joseph's University; and a B.A. in Communications from Temple University.
 I began teaching at Delaware County Community College in 1992 as an adjunct instructor.
 I've been a full-time faculty member since 2002, earned tenure in 2007, and was presented with the Gould Award for Teaching Excellence in 2010.
 During that time, I have served the college on the Tenure, Emerita, Gould Award, Professional Development (Co-chair), Safe Spaces, and Middle States Accreditation and Planning Committees (co-chair), among others.
 Beyond my work at the college, I am an award-winning playwright and author of young adult non-fiction.
 My plays have been performed across the country and abroad, and I have received two fellowships and two grants from the Delaware Division of the Arts.
 In 2017, I was voted Delaware's Best Playwright by Broadway World.
-My acclaimed drama, PLAYING THE ASSASSIN, is scheduled for an Off-Broadway run in October of 2019.
 AFTER BIRTH OF A NATION, my new farce, opens at the college in November 2019.
 My new drama WITHOUT CONSENT opens at Delaware Theatre Company and Off-Broadway in 2020.